-Raised on the Peninsula, Leslie understands the numerous intangible benefits of life in the Silicon Valley, with its unmatched weather, culture, and diversity.
-Leslie graduated from Cal Poly San Luis Obispo with a Bachelor of Science degree in Food Science and Nutrition, and subsequently returned to the Bay Area to excel in pharmaceutical sales with Wyeth Laboratories for over ten years.
+Raised on the Peninsula, Leslie understands the numerous intangible benefits of living in Silicon Valley, with its unmatched weather, culture, and diversity.
+Leslie graduated from Cal Poly San Luis Obispo with a Bachelor of Science degree in Food Science and Nutrition and subsequently returned to the Bay Area to excel in pharmaceutical sales with Wyeth Laboratories for over ten years.
 She joined the Real Estate profession as her three children approached their middle school and high school years.

 In the past eight years, Leslie has become an esteemed realtor, highly regarded by her clients and professionals in the field.
 A current Menlo Park resident, she is well-connected and actively involved in the community.
 Her contacts and life-long residency leverage her enthusiasm and expertise, enhancing her client dedication.